PinewoodPip/epip/docs/patchnotes.md

 - Added new divider sprites for the player health bar
 - Player health bar now shows maximum SP, and the SP counters are centered
 - Fix item use cost not being considered while greying out slots on the hotbar
+- Fixed consumable items not greying out properly in the hotbar
+- Fixed hotbar issues with Luminary, Musketeer mods
 - Temorarily removed the option to auto-unlock party inventories due to crashes in v56 from sync rewrites

 On the technical side of things: